AgentePanela/OIRF.Engine/Docs/Content/Resources.md

 | `Size2048` | 2048 × 2048 (default) |
 | `Size4096` | 4096 × 4096 |

-If a single texture is too large to fit on a standard atlas page, the engine automatically creates a dedicated atlas page for it (controlled by `EntryPointOptions.CreateDedicatedAtlas`).
+If a single texture is too large to fit on a standard atlas page, the engine automatically creates a dedicated atlas page for it (controlled by `ClientOptions.CreateDedicatedAtlas`).

 ---